Attention layers provably solve single-location regression: Introduction

 \section{Introduction}

 Attention-based models \citep{bahdanau2015neural}, such as Transformer \citep{vaswani2017attention}, have achieved unprecedented performance in various learning tasks, including natural language processing (NLP), e.g., text generation \citep{bubeck2023sparks}, translation \citep{luong-etal-2015-effective}, sentiment analysis \citep{song2019attentional,sun-etal-2019-utilizing,xu-etal-2019-bert}, and audio/speech analysis \citep{bahdanau2016endtoend}.
 These developments have led to many architectural and algorithmic variants of attention-based models \citep[see the review by][]{lin2022survey}.
-At a high level, the success of attention has been linked to its ability to manage long-range dependencies in input sequences \citep{bahdanau2015neural,vaswani2017attention}, since attention consists in computing pairwise dependence between input tokens according to their projection in learned directions, independently of their location in the sequence.
+At a high level, the success of attention has been linked to its ability to manage long-range dependencies in input sequences \citep{bahdanau2015neural,vaswani2017attention}, since it consists in computing pairwise dependence between input tokens according to their projection in learned directions, independently of their location in the sequence.

 On the theoretical front, however, a deeper understanding of attention-based neural networks is still in its infancy.
 This limited progress is due both to the complexity of the architectures and to the disturbing diversity of relevant tasks.
 A common approach to tackle these challenges is to introduce a simplified task that models certain features of real-world tasks, followed by demonstrating a simplified version of the attention mechanism capable of solving the task.
-Prominent examples of this pattern include studying in-context learning with linearized attention \citep{ahn2023transformers,vonoswald2023transformers,zhang2024trained}, topic understanding with a single-layer attention and alternate minimization scheme \citep{li2023how}, learning spatial structure with positional attention \citep{jelassi2022vision}, and next-token prediction with certain bigram structures \citep{bietti2023birth,tian2023scan}.
+Prominent examples of this pattern include studying in-context learning with linearized attention \citep{ahn2023transformers,vonoswald2023transformers,zhang2024trained}, topic understanding with single-layer attention and alternate minimization scheme \citep{li2023how}, learning spatial structure with positional attention \citep{jelassi2022vision}, next-token prediction with latent bigram \citep{bietti2023birth,tian2023scan} or causal graph \citep{nichani2024how} structures, and sparse token selection \citep{wang2024transformers}.
+We refer to Appendix \ref{app:related-works} for additional discussion on some of these related works.
+While these works shed light on some abilities of Transformer, they do not encompass all the characteristics of tasks where Transformer performs well, in particular in NLP.
+Two features of particular interest, which to our knowledge have not been addressed in previous theoretical studies on Transformer, are token-wise sparsity, where relevant information is contained in a limited number of tokens, and internal linear representations, which are interpretable representations of the input constructed by the model.